torlenor/redseligg/README.md

 This is a classic "Roll/Random" plugin which sends back a random number in the range [0,100] when it receives the `!roll` command.
 When it receives `!roll {PositiveNumber}` instead, it returns a random number in the range [0, {PositiveNumber}].

-### SendMessagePlugin

-A small example which shows how one could implement a JSON interface to allow sending messages via an HTTP interface to AbyleBotter.

 ## Releases

 For releases binaries for Linux, Windows and Mac are provided.
 Check out the respective section on GitHub.